MahammadRafi06/Migration_micro/my-website/docs/getting-started/key-concepts.md

 ## Kubernetes at the Edge

 While Galleon provides the physical infrastructure, Kubernetes serves as the orchestration layer for containerized applications running on the Armada Edge Platform.
-It allows ISVs to deploy, scale, and manage their microservices-based applications consistently across edge locations, leveraging familiar cloud-native tools and practices.
+It allows Customers to deploy, scale, and manage their microservices-based applications consistently across edge locations, leveraging familiar cloud-native tools and practices.

 ### Key Benefits of Kubernetes on AEP